Fellow Travelers (opera): Scenes

+Commercial recording

+An audio recording of Fellow Travelers was released in 2017 by the Cincinnati Symphony Orchestra's Fanfare Cincinnati record label featuring the original cast from the world premiere, with Mark Gibson conducting the Cincinnati Symphony Orchestra.

 Music and instrumentation

 The opera is scored for a 17-person chamber orchestra.
 According to the Opera News critic, the score uses minimalist soundscapes combined at times with a "neo-Puccinian lyricism".